FAForever/website/README.md

 # website
-New Forged Alliance Forever main website to replace http://faforever.com
+FAForever main website on https://www.faforever.com

 Requires Node and NPM.
 To install it, follow these steps :